Could Ajijic Mexico be the best place for retirees to live?

 Flight Deals

-We can recommend staying at the La Villa del Ensueno Boutique hotel which is located close to the airport.
+We recommend staying at the La Villa del Ensueno Boutique hotel located close to the airport.
+You can read our review here.

 Do You Need a Visa for Mexico?